 When you are planning for your death and incapacity, one of the first questions is who would be your fiduciary?
 Your fiduciary is one of the key decision-makers in any estate plan, and the potential roles include your successor trustee, personal representative (i.e. your executor), your attorney-in-fact (your power of attorney), and your designation of health care surrogate.

 A fiduciary is a trusted person or institution that can act for you upon your death or incapacity.
 A fiduciary is held to the highest standard of trust in the legal world.
-For estate planning purposes, your fiduciary roles can be separated out in three different ways.
+For estate planning purposes, your fiduciary roles can be separated out in different ways:

 What if I do not have any children or family?